Department of Political Science, Lund University

 The committee to assess the thesis consisted of Associate Professor Anders Berg-Sørensen, Dept. of Political Science, University of Copenhagen; Professor Emeritus Staffan Lindberg, Dept. of Sociology, Lund University; and Professor Michael Hutt, SOAS, University of London, UK.
 More information about the thesis.

 In October 2011, Sida’s (Swedish International Development Cooperation Agency) U-landsforskningsråd decided to award Dr. Bothe with SEK 1.8 m for a two-year (2012-13) research grant for a new project entitled ”Local Governance in Sikkim and Bhutan: Two models of State Formation – Different Citizenship Roles?”.
-It focuses on both India and Bhutan, and will be carried out in collaboration with North Bengal University in Siliguri and Sikkim University in Gangtok.
+It focuses on both India and Bhutan, and is carried out in collaboration with North Bengal University in Siliguri and Sikkim University in Gangtok.
 Abstract: Two neighbouring countries, Sikkim and Bhutan have adopted local governance as a core development strategy in the new millennium.
 The belief is that involving the local citizens in decisions will promote democracy and reduce poverty.
 Both states share a similar historic background as previous Buddhist monarchies.
 Their paths, however, separate as Sikkim is annexed by India, whereas Bhutan retains its independence, providing them with highly different platforms for localizing governance.
 Bhutan subsequently adopts a nationalistic and essentialist approach to state formation; one that imagines the citizens as bearers of tradition.
 By contrast, Sikkim follows as approach that emphasizes multi-culturalism and popular control; one which imagines the citizens as bearers of rights.
 The research studies how studies how these differences affect the potential of 'empowering' the poor and the women.

 ICCR Professorship at the department